inuoluwadunsimi/inuoluwadunsimi/README.md

 ### :man_technologist: About Me :
 I am a Backend Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Nigeria.

-- :telescope: I’m working as a Software Engineer and upskilling on my knowledge of the backend with nodejs(typescript), postgresql and mongodb.
+- :telescope: I’m a Software engineer focusing on building secure and scalable backend systems.

+- :anchore:  I am interested in distributed systems and microservices and have a flair for cloud technologies.

-- :seedling: I have keen interest in finance, financial technologies and startups..
+- :seedling: I am keenly interested in finance, financial technologies, tech-enabled traditional businesses, and  startups.

-- :zap: In my free time, I write about different things on medium and also explore my love for books..
+- :zap: In my free time, I write about different things on medium and also explore my love for books.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Inuoluwadunsimi-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/inuoluwadunsimi-ola-oladeinde-1318b621a/)